Solar Home Libraries

 Powerful enough to light up the main room

 A hanging light, focused reading light, or lantern to carry in the dark

 110 hours of light on a 5-hour charge

 Robust and built for long-term use

-Each Mara Girls student received a Targeter Student Encyclopedia that combines enrichment material for all standard subjects in Kenya.
-These were chosen by the teachers as a valuable supplement to their lessons.
+Each Mara Girls student received a Targeter Student Encyclopedia that combines enrichment material for all standard subjects in Kenya, chosen by their teachers.